SOS - DISCLAIMER AND CHILD AND ADULT SAFEGUARDING GUIDELINES

 Unless otherwise specified, the only support that will be included in the price of basic I Matter Training Courses is technical support if you have problems downloading and saving the documents or viewing the videos you can contact the Help Desk.
 If you are working with a member project, further study support may be made available through them.

-You agree therefore that you or those you are funding are participating in the I Matter Project Courses or associated consultations at your own risk and that I shall not be liable under any circumstances for any matter arising out of participation (other than for matters for which I am not legally able to exclude or limit liability).
+You agree therefore that you or those you are funding are participating in the I Matter Project Courses or associated consultations at your own risk and that Cathy Betoin nor I Matter Training Ltd shall not be liable under any circumstances for any matter arising out of participation (other than for matters for which we are not legally able to exclude or limit liability).

 SAFEGUARDING AND RISK MANAGEMENT POLICY

-I Matter Training Ltd (The I Matter Project) and all directors and employees adhere to formal safeguarding responsibilities under the framework set out by HM Government 2015 Working Together policy.
+I Matter Training Ltd and Relationship Health Matters CIC and all directors and employees adhere to formal safeguarding responsibilities under the framework set out by HM Government 2015 Working Together policy.
 We work with partners to protect children from abuse and to identify those Children and Families who are in Need of additional support services.
 Staff are recruited with care and attentiveness to child protection and safeguarding requirements and all take part in regular training to ensure that our practices are well-informed and remain up to date.

 We are clear that in adult-child relationships, adults have more responsibility for the quality of the relationship than children.
 We are clear that adults must be held accountable for learning the skills of greater effectiveness with their child.
 However when living or working with complex or challenging children we also recognise that in a climate where it is difficult for parents to access training and support, there is a very real heightened risk of stress and confusion in adults as well as in children.
 In addition, a common risk factor for behaviour in children and adults that is associated with high risk escalated situations occurs when a parent no longer feels they can exert effective influence and the child is no longer responding positively to the adult as a helpful figure.